aingelmo/aingelmo.github.io/_posts/2021-11-01-ab-testing-part2.md

 * `nobs` is the number of observations.
 * `alternative` is the the kind of hypothesis testing we are doing.
 In this case, we want to know if $$H_{1}$$ performs better than $$H_{0}$$ so we will select `smaller`.

-The data throwed by the proportion z_test is the following:
+The data thrown by the proportion z_test is the following:

 $$stat = 1.3109241984234394$$